Simple Breakfast and Lunch Recipes for Insulin Resistance

 Insulin resistance in PCOS

-When cells do not use insulin properly, glucose builds up in the bloodstream leading to higher than normal levels of blood glucose.
+When cells do not use insulin properly, glucose builds up in the bloodstream, leading to higher-than-normal blood glucose levels.
 This can then increase the risk of developing type 2 diabetes and other health complications.

 Women with PCOS may have an imbalance between their sex hormones – estrogen and progesterone – leading to higher levels of testosterone, which can disrupt metabolic processes such as glucose metabolism and cause insulin resistance.